A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Methods

-\textbf{Expand Codebook with Details.} Next, we reviewed a sample of 50 papers related to \emph{human-computer collaboration} for visual data analysis to further develop our codebook with more details and understand the nuances of the terms \emph{mixed-initiative}, \emph{human-\acro{AI} collaboration}, and \emph{human-computer collaboration} that are sometimes used interchangeably in the literature.
-These papers were collected as part of prior work \cite{monadjemi_humancomputer_2023} by searching the proceedings of major human-computer interaction and visualization venues and identifying papers that contain the terms related to human-machine/\acro{AI}/computer collaboration or teaming.
-We provide more details about the collection process of these papers in the supplemental material.
-Each paper was reviewed by two coders, where they took notes on the details of how each salient characteristic was present in systems under review.
+\textbf{Expand Codebook with Details.} Next, we reviewed a sample of 50 papers related to \emph{human-computer collaboration} for visual data analysis to further develop our codebook and understand the nuances of the terms \emph{mixed-initiative}, \emph{human-\acro{AI} collaboration}, and \emph{human-computer collaboration} that are sometimes used interchangeably in the literature.
+These papers were collected as part of prior work \cite{monadjemi_humancomputer_2023} which are related to human-AI teaming.
+The collection consisted of 17 papers selected from the authors' prior knowledge and 33 papers retrieved from relevant proceedings.
+To retrieve the papers, a keyword search was applied to publications from major human-computer interaction and visualization venues (VIS, CHI, IUI, TIIS, CGF, TVCG) between 2000 and 2021.
+The keywords used were ``human'' (for the human aspect), ``machine'' or ``computer'' or ``AI'' (for the AI aspect), and ``collaborat'' or ``team'' (for the collaboration aspect).
+To be included, a paper must contain at least one keyword from each of the three aspects, e.g., mentioning human, computer, and collaboration at the same time.
+This resulted in 149 papers for screening.
+These papers were then retrieved and reviewed, out of which 116 were excluded as they were not related to visual analytics.
+The collection process is shown in the supplemental material.
+Each paper was reviewed by two coders (authors of this work), where they took notes on the details of how each salient characteristic was present in systems under review.
 Then, the coders met to discuss their codes and resolve conflicts into one of the three outcomes: (1) one choice of codes was selected over the other; (2) the two sets of codes were merged; (3) a new set of codes was chosen.
 There were no instances where conflicts could not be resolved.
 We did not track the prevalence of each outcome.

 \textbf{Incorporate Existing Taxonomies.} We noticed that many of the emergent themes that we identified also had some coverage with existing taxonomies and conceptual frameworks.
 As a group, we mapped elements of our codebook onto taxonomies and conceptual frameworks.
 To conduct this mapping we explored the literature for prior work pertaining to the themes we identified in the first coding round.
 For example, to delineate the \leavevmode{\textbf{{level of automation}}}, we opted to employ a widely used taxonomy by Parasuraman et al.\ \cite{parasuraman2000a}.
 Their work describes ten levels of automation that at the extremes have a human or AI agent perform all the tasks independently.
 One consideration we had to make while selecting taxonomies was whether the level of detail provided was adequate for delineating the design space of mixed-initiative systems.
 For example, there are task and interaction taxonomies (e.g., \cite{perez2022a}) that we deemed to be too abstract to meaningfully capture the interplay between humans and \acro{AI} in mixed-initiative systems.
 As such, we did not incorporate them into our codebook.
 We continued this process for all the themes, identifying relevant taxonomies and integrating them into our codebook.
 The result was an \emph{integrated taxonomy} that combined our bottom-up analysis with established frameworks to characterize: